*This article was updated on 14 July 2021.

-Dr. Badrul, affectionately known as Dr.Bad is the author of ‘Anak Muda Bebas Hutang’ and has been investing in auction properties for almost 20 years now with huge success.
+Dr. Badrul, affectionately known as Dr.Bad is the author of ‘Anak Muda Bebas Hutang’ and has been investing in auction properties for more than 20 years now with huge success.
 Here, he spills the beans on exactly how he does it.

 In this post, I’m going to give you as much information as possible with examples from Dr Bad’s personal portfolio to give you an edge if you want to invest in auction properties.
 However, bear in mind that no written text is a substitute for experience.

 You will see below that Dr. Bad has put in a lot of effort and energy to build a competitive advantage.
 It did not happen overnight and it certainly did not happen by accident.
 It was a deliberate, sustained effort – which is the key to success in anything.

 There are 2,000 properties on auction every month – more than enough pie for everyone -Dr. Bad-

 Why do you concentrate mainly on auction properties?